alikifah/AsyncWaiter/README.md

 # AsyncWaiter

-A state machine class, that allows waiting for callback methods in async / await context
+A state machine class, that allows waiting for callback methods in async / await context.
+This state machine acts also similar to AutoResetEvent but in async style(awaitable AutoResetEvent).

 ## Example of use